Office of Public Safety

-The Office of Public Safety (OPS) was a U.S. government program within the United States Agency for International Development (USAID) that provided training, assistance and equipment to the security forces of U.S. allies.
-The program commenced in November 1962 and was terminated by Congress in 1974.
+The Office of Public Safety (OPS) was an international program of the federal government of the United States within the United States Agency for International Development (USAID) that provided overseas police training, assistance, and equipment to the security forces of NATO members and other U.S. allies.
+The program commenced in November 1962 and was terminated by the U.S. Congress in 1974.

-Origins and Objectives
+Origins and objectives

 The OPS originated in the Public Safety program under the International Cooperation Administration (ICA) in 1954.
-In 1962, when the ICA was replaced by the USAID, the program was reorganised under the new title of 'Office of Public Safety', consolidating various disparate overseas police training and assistance projects across the globe.
+In 1962, when the ICA was replaced by the USAID, the program was reorganized under the new title of "Office of Public Safety", consolidating various disparate overseas police training and assistance projects across the globe.
 Its director, CIA operative and police reformer Byron Engle, served from 1962 until his retirement in 1973.

-Police assistance projects overseas had been established by the Eisenhower administration, but military intervention and covert action by the CIA was the primary method of addressing communist groups and other subversives in poor and recently decolonised countries.
-In the 1950s and 60s, covert action was increasingly unsuccessful, the most infamous example being the disastrous Bay of Pigs invasion.
-Already a proponent of modernization theory and international development programs as an alternative method of combating the spread of Communism, Kennedy was receptive to the efforts of national security advisor Robert W. Komer to grow police assistance and make it the primary agent of counterinsurgency.
-Komer considered the police to be “more valuable than Special Forces in our global counter-insurgency efforts” and more cost-effective in that they did not require the expensive equipment and weaponry that military forces did.
+Police assistance projects overseas had been established by the Eisenhower administration, but military intervention and covert action by the CIA was the primary method of addressing independence movements and left-wing political groups in recently decolonized poor and extremely poor countries.
+In the 1950s and 60s, covert action was increasingly unsuccessful, the most infamous example being the disastrous 1961 Bay of Pigs Invasion in Cuba.
+Already a proponent of modernization theory and international development programs as an alternative method of combating the spread of communism, Kennedy was receptive to the efforts of national security advisor Robert W. Komer to grow police assistance and make it the primary agent of counter-insurgency.
+Komer considered the police to be "more valuable than Special Forces in our global counter-insurgency efforts" and more cost-effective in that they did not require the expensive equipment and weaponry that military forces did.
 He described them as more successful as a preventative measure than any other program, providing "the first line of defense against demonstrations, riots and local insurrections.
 Only when the situation gets out of hand (as in South Vietnam) does the military have to be called in".
-Police were, as USAID director David Bell put it, "a most sensitive point of contact between the government and people, close to the focal points of unrest, and more acceptable than the army as keepers of order over long periods of time.
+Police were, as USAID director David E. Bell put it, "a most sensitive point of contact between the government and people, close to the focal points of unrest, and more acceptable than the army as keepers of order over long periods of time.
 The police are frequently better trained and equipped than the military to deal with minor forms of violence, conspiracy and subversion".